ludecke/sevDesk_Annual_Tax_Forecast/README.md

 # sevDesk_Annual_Tax_Forecast
-Forecasts KST and GewST for one year based on your sevDesk data
+Makes a CSV to Forecasts KST and GewST for one year based on your sevDesk data